jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Ratling.md

 RacialMods:
 Languages: Aklo; speak with animals (rodents only), tongues
 SQ: scroll use
+SpecialAbilities:
+  Scroll Use (Ex): >
-SpecialAbilities: Scroll Use (Ex) A ratling can cast spells from any magic scroll as if it had the spell on its spell list.
+    A ratling can cast spells from any magic scroll as if it had the spell on its spell list.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: